azatecas/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+        relational databases is where we store our data, SQL is the language we use to communicate witht the database to manipulate the data

 - [ ] Why do tables need a `primary key`?

+        every entry on the database needs to be identified and a primary key is unique that that entry

 - [ ] What is the name given to a table column that references the primary key on another table.

+        foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+        Bridge tables

 ## Minimum Viable Product